insper-classroom/08-dqn-vs-a2c-p-j/README.md

 # Install the required packages
 pip install -r requirements.txt
 ```
-After installing the requirements, you can run the experiments by running each of the python notebooks:
+Once dependencies are installed, you can run the experiments by running each of the python notebooks:

 * `cartpole.ipynb`
 * `lunar_lander.ipynb`